 Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 I’d been dreaming about going to Scotland for years.
-After joining a nine-day women’s trip with AdventureWomen that explored the Highlands and the coast, starting and ending in Edinburgh, I decided to extend my stay and try something different — a self-guided hiking trip.
+After joining a seven-day women’s trip with AdventureWomen through the Highlands and coast, starting and ending in Edinburgh, I decided to extend my stay and try something different—a self-guided hiking trip.
 That’s how I ended up on the Rob Roy Way.

 For the second part of my journey, I contacted Hillwalk Tours, a company that organizes self-guided, inn-to-inn walking holidays across Ireland and the UK.
-There are several companies offering trips like this, but I was especially impressed with Hillwalk — their Rob Roy Way route sounded ideal: scenic, peaceful, and manageable, not as crowded as the West Highland Way, but still offering a classic mix of lochs, hills, and Highland history.
+There are several companies offering trips like this, but Hillwalk stood out — their Rob Roy Way route sounded ideal: scenic, peaceful, and manageable.
+It’s not as crowded as the West Highland Way, but still offers a classic mix of lochs, hills, and Highland history.

 When my husband flew in to meet me, we set off together on the 8-day route from Callander to Pitlochry, averaging 8 to 10 miles a day.
 Hillwalk Tours arranged the maps, lodging, and luggage transfers, so all we had to do was walk—no group, no guide, just us and the trail.